Company registration details and Group

 If we handle your personal data then you are a "Data Subject".
-This means you have certain rights under the GDPR in relation to how your personal data is processed, which are set out in this notice.
+This means you have certain rights under the UK GDPR in relation to how your personal data is processed, which are set out in this privacy notice.

 'Personal data' is any information that can be used to identify you, including your name, e-mail address, IP address, or any other data that could reveal your physical, physiological, generic, mental, economic, cultural or social identity.